To provision for your bareboat or captained charter from Loreto, you basically have three options:

 Most of your alcoholic beverages can be found at these two markets, but the best selection and pricing seems to be at Cactus Liquors, just down the street from El Pescador.

 There is also a warehouse-style food and home goods store called Bodega Aurrera, further down Calle Indepenencia from Ley.
 Fewer produce options here, but quality seems good.
 Lots of grocery items available in economy/family sizes.

-If you need pesos, there are ATMs at the airport, and a Bancomer on the square in downtown Loreto, about a two block walk toward the water (east along the tree-covered pedestrian walk) from El Pescador.
+If you need pesos, there are ATMs at the airport, and a Bancomer on the square in downtown Loreto, about a three block walk toward the water (east along the tree-covered pedestrian walk) from El Pescador.
 There is also one between Ley and Pescador, but this might be less reliable.